 Wireless Network Engineer

-A Wireless Network Engineer focuses on managing wireless equipment, including installation, configuration, and maintenance.
+A Wireless Network Engineer installs, configures, and maintains wireless equipment.
 They may also troubleshoot issues to prevent or minimize downtime and upgrade equipment as needed.

 Voice over internet protocol (VOIP) mixes voice and video over one network.
 It’s an integrated way to make calls, have online meetings, message colleagues, and more.